 Brewery “Pulsar”- Former Pivzavod Samarkand-1 was established in 1885.
 Taken over and renamed Pulsar in the 1990s.
 It produces beer on Czech technology under brands Pulsar and Bochka and non-alcoholic drinks.

 Day 5 – Friday June 15th

 Arrive in Nukus at 12:15, just in time for lunch.

-Visiting of the most popular Museum in Uzbekistan is museum of Savitskiy.
+Visiting of the most popular Museum in Uzbekistan is a museum of Savitskiy.
 The Karakalpakstan State Museum of Art named after I.V.
-Savitsky – also known, simply, as the Nukus Museum – hosts the world’s second largest collection of Russian avant garde art (after the Russian Museum in St. Petersburg).
-It is also home to one of the largest collections of archeological objects and folk, applied and contemporary art originating from Central Asia.
+Savitsky – also known, simply, as the Nukus Museum – hosts the world’s second largest collection of Russian avant-garde art (after the Russian Museum in St. Petersburg).
+It is also home to one of the largest collections of archaeological objects and folk, applied and contemporary art originating from Central Asia.

 Overnight in Nukus.